aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/create-new-pst-file-and-add-subfolders/_index.md

     contacts.addsubfolder("Subfolder3", FolderCreationOptions(enforcecontainerclassmatching=True, containerclass="IPF.Note"))
 ```

-## **Changing a Folder's Container Class**
+## **Changing Folder Container Class**

-Sometimes it is necessary to change a folder's folder class.
+Sometimes it is necessary to change a folder class.
 A common example is where messages of different types (appointments, messages, etc.) are added to the same folder.
 In such cases, the folder class needs to be changed for all elements in the folder to display properly.
-The following code snippet shows you how to change the container class of a folder in PST for this purpose.
+The following code snippet shows you how to change the container class of a folder in PST for this purpose:

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-ChangeFolderContainerClass-ChangeFolderContainerClass.py" >}}